Francine (wrestling): Independent circuit (2002–2006)

 She made appearances with Major League Wrestling in 2003 as Michael Shane's manager and was later involved with the Women's Extreme Wrestling and Hottest Ladies of Wrestling promotions.
 In 2003, she also appeared in Delaware Championship Wrestling, where she feuded with Talia Madison and Noel Harlow.
 In 2004 Delaware Championship Wrestling changed its name to Dynamite Championship Wrestling.

-On June 10, 2005 Francine appeared at the ECW reunion show Hardcore Homecoming, where she acted as the valet of Shane Douglas.
+On June 10, 2005, Francine appeared at the ECW reunion show Hardcore Homecoming, where she acted as the valet of Shane Douglas.

 World Wrestling Entertainment (2005, 2006)

 On June 12, she appeared at World Wrestling Entertainment (WWE) produced ECW One Night Stand reunion pay-per-view, interfering in the main event of Tommy Dreamer and The Sandman versus The Dudley Boyz.
 After she kicked Dreamer in the crotch, Francine was attacked by Dreamer's wife and former valet, Beulah McGillicutty.
 On June 19, Francine apologized to her fans via her website for not disclosing that she was going to appear at One Night Stand, stating that the WWE had asked her to keep her appearance a surprise.

 Francine then signed a contract to appear on the newly created Extreme Championship Wrestling brand.
 She made her first appearances with the promotion in house shows, normally competing in bikini contests with Kelly Kelly.
 Francine began acting as the valet of fellow "ECW Original" Balls Mahoney in his feud with Kevin Thorn to even the odds against him and Ariel, Thorn's valet.
-Francine made her return to television on the September 19, 2006 episode of ECW on Sci Fi.
-On the following week's show, she made her in-ring debut as she wrestled Ariel to a no-contest in an "Extreme Catfight."
+Francine made her return to television on the September 19, 2006, episode of ECW on Sci Fi.
+On the following week's show, she made her in-ring debut as she wrestled Ariel to a no-contest in an "Extreme Catfight".
+Seen the booking she had, Francine asked for her release, pointing that she was signed only to perform in bikini contests.
 She was released from her WWE contract on October 12, 2006.

 Semi-retirement (2006–present)

 Following her release from WWE, Francine announced her imminent retirement from professional wrestling on November 9, 2006.

 She also made appearances with Women's Extreme Wrestling (WEW) and made frequent appearances at autograph signings.
 In WEW, she managed Amber O'Neal.

-On June 27, 2009, Francine held an ECW reunion show entitled "Legends of the Arena", with proceeds from the show being donated to the American Cancer Society.
+On June 27, 2009, Francine held an ECW reunion show titled "Legends of the Arena" at the former ECW Arena, with proceeds from the event being donated to the American Cancer Society.

 On August 8, 2010, Francine appeared via pre-taped video at Total Nonstop Action Wrestling's ECW reunion show, Hardcore Justice.

 On July 28, 2021, Francine appeared in a backstage segment in Impact Wrestling via a video call with Brian Myers.

+In October 2024, Francine announced that she would be participating in NXT 2300 on November 6, 2024.

+Other media

+Francine appeared as a playable character in the videogames ECW Hardcore Revolution and ECW Anarchy Rulz.